ProjectIgnis/scrapi-book/README.md

 Generates the "scrapi-book" site using the documentation files from scrapiyard.

-**NOTE:** The github page will be moved to the `ProjectIgnis/scrapiyard` repo after the CI is set up.
+**NOTE:** The github page will be moved to the `ProjectIgnis/scrapiyard` repo once the CI is properly set up.
 The link here is not final.